Integrate Purchases SDK with AppsFlyer for precise revenue tracking

 //..
 Purchases.configure(this, "public_sdk_key") //.. // Automatically collect the $gpsAdId, $androidId, and $ip values Purchases.sharedInstance.collectDeviceIdentifiers() // Set the Appsflyer Id Purchases.sharedInstance.setAppsflyerID(AppsFlyerLib.getInstance().getAppsFlyerUID(this));

 You should make sure to set attributes after the Purchases SDK is configured, and before the first purchase occurs.
 It's safe to set this multiple times, as only the new/updated values will be sent to RevenueCat.
+If the AppsFlyer ID is not set, the customer's App User ID will be used instead.

 Device identifiers with iOS App Tracking Transparency (iOS 14.5+)